Gil Troy

 Gil Troy (born 1961) is an American presidential historian and a popular commentator on politics and other issues.
 He is a professor of history at McGill University.
-Troy is the author of nine books, and the editor of two.
+Troy is the author of twelve books, and the editor of two.
 He writes a column for The Daily Beast on forgotten history, putting current events in historical perspective and is a columnist for The Jerusalem Post.

 Biography

 Troy was born in Queens, New York.
 He is the brother of Dan Troy and Tevi David Troy.
 He attended Jamaica High School, and received his bachelor's degree, master's degree, and doctorate from Harvard University.

 Academic career

 Troy taught history and literature at Harvard University from 1988 to 1990.
 He has taught history at McGill University since 1990.
 Troy has authored seven books on the American presidency and the history of presidential campaigning, including biographies of Ronald Reagan and Hillary Clinton, and edited two others, including a revised edition of a comprehensive reference guide to American presidential elections previously edited by noted historian Arthur M. Schlesinger, Jr. He has written numerous articles on the presidency and presidential elections that have appeared in The New York Times, The Wilson Quarterly, and other newspapers, magazines and journals.
 He has served as visiting scholar at the Bipartisan Policy Center and on the advisory board of the History News Network.
 The History News Network designated him one of the first "top young historians," and Maclean's Magazine has repeatedly identified him as one of McGill's "popular Profs."